 The official language is Spanish, which is spoken with a typical Cuban accent.
 English is widely spoken in hotels and restaurants.

 Meals are included as per your itinerary.
 Please let us know of any special dietary requests, and we will try to accommodate them.
 In Cuba, hotel restaurants are a good option, with an average of 15-20 CUC for lunch or dinner.
 The quality of the food is generally fair to good.
 Especially in Havana, you will find excellent restaurants.
-Noteworthy are the so called “paladares,” private restaurants, a relatively new phenomenon that allows Cubans to take part in private enterprise.
+Noteworthy are the paladares, private restaurants, a relatively new phenomenon that allows Cubans to take part in private enterprise.
 The paladares vary from simple meals in the houses of Cuban families, to very hip restaurants with cult status.
 Breakfast is usually included in the hotel price, and is mostly served in extensive buffet style.
-Meals can show a lack of variety during your stay.
+Though flavorful, meals can show a lack of variety during your stay.
 This has everything to do with the local supply of food.
 In the more upscale hotels, the variety and choice is greater.
 Food & beverage for these hotels is mostly imported from abroad.
 In most hotels, soft drinks and beer cost 1.50 - 2.50 CUC.
 Bottled water is ready available.

 Cuba is famous for its doctors that contribute to the country’s long life expectancy and frequently take part in humanitarian issues around the world.
 In about 95% of the hotels in Cuba, a doctor is present to provide primary care to patients.
 Additionally, there are eight international clinics offering specialized treatment.